 There may be several possible reasons for the water heater rumbling.
 Here are the most common causes of a water heater making a rumbling noise:

 - Sediment buildup in the bottom of the tank due to hard water.
 In this case, the rumbling is a result of boiling water trapped in the sediment.

 - Sediment buildup in the bottom of the tank due to rust or other minerals that have accumulated during years of use.
 In addition to sediment buildup, this issue can result in an overheating water heater.

 - Too much cold water is entering the tank at once.
 While this issue is not a reason for concern, the sound can be disconcerting.

 For each of these problems, there’s a plumbing solution that can fix it and potentially extend the life of your water heater.
-In the case of sediment build up or boiling water due to hard water scale, you will need to drain the water heater tank and then flush out the existing sediment.
+In the case of sediment buildup or boiling water due to a hard water scale, you will need to drain the water heater tank and then flush out the existing sediment.